arrai-innovations/vueda/server/README.md

 -   `PipFile`'s `[dev-packages]` for development packages.
 -   `test-requirements.txt` is used to manage dependencies used in unit tests.

+Developer changes to `requirements.txt` require re-locking the `Pipfile.lock` with `pipenv lock`. `pipenv install` does not see the changes otherwise.

 ### Hooks

 Setup pre-commit hooks: